-Whilst Freetrade does offer commission free trading on stocks and Exchange Traded Funds (ETFs) in the UK and US stock market, this is fairly limited and potentially increases risk by restricting the users ability to create a truly diversified portfolio.
+Whilst Freetrade does offer commission free trading on stocks and Exchange Traded Funds in the US and UK stock markets, this is fairly limited and potentially increases risk by restricting the users ability to create a truly diversified portfolio.
 The lack of listed companies in Europe and emerging markets seems to really let them down as does the absence of more asset classes such as mutual funds, options, futures, crypto and bonds.

-In terms of what other trading apps are offering this is very limited, however, Freetrade have historically added more UK and US stocks and ETFs to their portfolio and have committed to continue to expand their offering so this is certainly something to watch out for.
+In terms of what other trading apps are offering this is very limited, however, Freetrade have historically added more US and UK stocks and Exchange Traded Funds to their portfolio and have committed to continue to expand their offering so this is certainly something to watch out for.

-That being said, trading is commission free on over 1000 stocks and ETFs from the London Stock Exchange and the New York Stock Exchange, and an added bonus is that there is the option for fractional share trading, giving traders the option to buy and sell part of a share which may otherwise not be affordable to them.
-As well as this Freetrade offer basic orders which can be placed after the market has closed.
+That being said, trading is commission free on over 1000 stocks and Exchange Traded Funds from the London Stock Exchange and the New York Stock Exchange, and an added bonus is that there is the option for trading in fractional shares, giving traders the option to buy and sell part of a share which may otherwise not be affordable to them.
+As well as this, Freetrade offer basic orders which can be placed after the market has closed.

 Freetrade users will also be seeing more and more investment trusts appearing in the app.
 This type of investment fund allows you to invest in multiple assets and offers a lower cost alternative to mutual funds.
 As with exchange traded funds, investment trusts are listed on a stock exchange and Freetrade has more than 30 investment trusts already available to buy and sell on the app.

-The basic account offering at Freetrade allows users to trade in their UK stocks and ETFs without any monthly costs and with commission free instant orders.
-Whilst you can’t take advantage of tax savings offered in the ISA, the GIA can be used once investors have used up their UK ISA allowance and is a very effective, easy to use investment account.
-Open an account with Freetrade.
+The General Investment Account offering at Freetrade allows users to trade in their UK stocks, ETFs and index funds without any monthly costs and with commission free instant orders.
+Whilst you can’t take advantage of tax savings offered in the ISA, the General Investment Account is a free account that can be used once investors have used up their UK ISA allowance and is a very effective, easy to use investment account.

 Freetrade SIPP Review

-Freetrade have recently launched their SIPP (April 2021), providing account holders with an efficient and cost effective way to save for their retirement. .
+Freetrade have recently launched their Self Invested Personal Pension, providing Freetrade account holders with an efficient and cost effective way to save for their retirement. .
 The SIPP will set you back £9.99 a month which is still a very low cost offering when compared to other providers and allows you to receive UK tax reliefs on contributions of up to £40,000 per tax year from your investment account.

-The cost of the Freetrade SIPP is reduced to £7 a month for Freetrade Plus members and of course with the added advantage of commission-dealing on all trades, as well free transfers into the Freetrade SIPP, this is a great offering, from an already successful platform.
+The cost of the Freetrade SIPP is reduced to £7 a month for Freetrade Plus members and of course with the added advantage of commission-dealing on all trades, as well free transfers into the Freetrade SIPP and the option to trade in fractional shares, this is a great offering, from an already successful platform.

 With such a fast growing community, Freetrade Plus account holders may be relieved to know that they are given priority customer service when using the in app chat function, and to make this even better, they will also enjoy an expanded support window that operates from 6am to midnight Monday to Friday, so if you’re a late night trader this may be enough of an incentive alone.